The Morning Fix

 Approach

-Mapped producer → host → board-op handoffs for ad reads and music beds.
+• Producer → host → board-op handoffs for reads/beds.

 Impact